A screen shot of the SEQuITOR data portal that can be used to combine detailed data from many different sources and make them easier to understand

 Dr Andy Steven, from CSIRO, adds that “This is a first step towards improving access to coastal information in Australia.
 Many different organisations collect data which is key to understanding our coastal ecosystems, we need to get smarter about making use of all the information around us.”

 The innovation behind SEQuITOR lies in the ability to combine many different sources and making highly detailed data easier to understand and quick to use through modern web-based visualisation and extraction tools.
-This means that investments in monitoring and data collection can start to result in improved knowledge and better evidence-based decision making, for everyone.
+This means that investments in environment monitoring and data collection can start to result in improved knowledge and better evidence-based decision making, for everyone.

 SEQuITOR is already being put to work, as part of a flood visualisation project funded by the Terrestrial Ecosystem Research Network (TERN).
 Stakeholders based in south-east Queensland are invited to attend the next project workshop in Brisbane on 12th June 2014 – please register your interest by emailing tern.comms@uq.edu.au